DaRealFreak/watcher-go/README.md

 ```
 Available Commands:
   accounts    generates a backup of the current accounts
+  cookies     generates a backup of the current cookies
   items       generates a backup of the current items
   oauth       generates a backup of the current OAuth2 clients
   settings    generates a backup of the current settings